Claire-Fisher/Donofy/TESTING.md

 INSERT IMAGE DESKTOP

 ### Function Testing
-The functions are all tested via their output displayed in the terminal with print statements, the browser display, or both.
+The functions are built using a TDD approach, and also thoroughly manually tested via their output displayed in the terminal with print statements, the browser display, or both.
 (All print statements have been removed in the final version of the project).

 [**Back to top**](#testing-donofy)
 ## ***Bugs and Fixes:***

-Below is a list of bugs I found during the development process by testing myself :-
+Below is a list of bugs I discovered and fixed using TDD and manual testing :-

 1. **Testing charities view - IntegrityError1** -
     * ***Issue Found:***